ipaleka/algorand-contracts-testing/README.md

-# algorand-tdd
+# algorand-contracts-testing

-Getting started with test-driven development in Python for Algorand's blockchain
+Create smart contract and test it using pytest.

-Run tests with: `SANDBOX_DIR="/home/ipaleka/dev/algorand/sandbox/" pytest`
+Run tests with provided path to sandbox directory: `SANDBOX_DIR="/home/ipaleka/dev/algorand/sandbox/" pytest`.